murielsilveira/PitchPerfect/README.md

 ## PitchPerfect

-PitchPerfect is an app that allows you to record your voice and play it back with sound effects.
+PitchPerfect is an iOS app that allows you to record your voice and play it back with sound effects.

 The effects are:
   - Slow